Trust Litigation Costs in California

 Understanding Trust Litigation Roles: Beneficiaries vs. Trustees

-The cost of trust litigation in California varies based on who is initiating or defending the lawsuit and how the attorney fees are structured.
-Most commonly, the parties involved are either:
+The cost of trust litigation in California depends on who is involved in the case and how the attorney fees are structured.
+Most cases involve either:

-- Beneficiaries seeking to receive what the trust owes them, or
+- Beneficiaries trying to receive what the trust owes them, or

 - Trustees defending their actions or recovering assets on behalf of the trust.